thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

 add-new-action-1:
     0:
-        image: /images/user-guide/ui/widgets/actions/guide/add-action-1-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/add-action-2-pe.png
-        title: 'Enter the widget editing mode, scroll down and find the "Actions" menu item;'
+        title: 'Enter dashboard edit mode and click "Edit widget" icon to enter the editing mode of the widget;'
     1:
-        image: /images/user-guide/ui/widgets/actions/guide/add-action-2-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/add-action-3-pe.png
-        title: 'Click the "Add action" button (later, when you have created one or more actions, the "Add actions" button will change to the "plus" icon).
-The "Actions" window will open.
-Right now, it’s empty, but later it will display all created actions;'
+        title: 'Scroll down and find the "Actions" menu item.
+Click the "Add action" button (later, when you have created one or more actions, the "Add actions" button will change to the "plus" icon);'
     2:
-        image: /images/user-guide/ui/widgets/actions/guide/add-action-3-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/add-action-4-pe.png
-        title: 'Click the "plus" icon in the top right corner of the screen to open a new "Add action" window.'
+        title: 'The "Actions" window will open.
+Right now, it&#39;s empty, but later it will display all created actions.
+Click the "plus" icon in the top right corner of the screen to open a new "Add action" window.'
     3:
+        image: /images/user-guide/ui/widgets/actions/guide/add-action-5-pe.png
+        title: 'Click the `+` icon in the top right corner of the screen to open a new "Add action" window.
+In this window, you must configure a new action.
+You need to enter a name, specify the action source, and action type.
+Further action configuration will depend on the selected action type.
+Then, click "Add";'
+    4:
+        image: /images/user-guide/ui/widgets/actions/guide/add-action-6-pe.png
+        title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+Click "Save";'
+    5:
         image: /images/user-guide/ui/widgets/actions/guide/add-action-7-pe.png
-        title: ''
-    4:
+        title: 'Click "Apply" to save the widget settings;'
+    6:
         image: /images/user-guide/ui/widgets/actions/guide/add-action-8-pe.png
-        title: ''
+        title: 'Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.'

 add-new-action-2:
     0:
-        image: /images/user-guide/ui/widgets/actions/guide/add-action-4-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/add-action-2-pe.png
-        title: 'Enter the widget editing mode, scroll down and find the "Actions" menu item;'
+        title: 'Enter dashboard edit mode and click "Edit widget" icon to enter the editing mode of the widget;'
     1:
-        image: /images/user-guide/ui/widgets/actions/guide/add-action-5-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/add-action-9-pe.png
-        title: 'Click the "Add action" button (later, when you have created one or more actions, the "Add actions" button will change to the "plus" icon).
-The "Actions" window will open.
-Right now, it’s empty, but later it will display all created actions;'
+        title: 'Go to the "Actions" tab.
+Right now, this tab is empty, but later it will display all created actions.
+Click "plus" icon to open an "Add action" window;'
     2:
+        image: /images/user-guide/ui/widgets/actions/guide/add-action-10-pe.png
+        title: 'In this window, you must configure a new action.
+You need to enter a name, specify the action source, and action type.
+Further action configuration will depend on the selected action type.
+Then, click "Add";'
+    3:
+        image: /images/user-guide/ui/widgets/actions/guide/add-action-11-pe.png
+        title: 'Click "Apply" to save the widget settings;'
+    4:
-        image: /images/user-guide/ui/widgets/actions/guide/add-action-6-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/add-action-12-pe.png
-        title: ''
+        title: 'Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.'

 navigate-to-new-dashboard-state-1:
     0: